System Observability

 Microservices applications are distributed and susceptible to many external factors.
 On the other hand, if you examine the traditional monolithic application style, all the functions reside in the same process.
 It was either switched ON or OFF!!
 Not much happened in between.
 So, if there is a failure in the procedure, the application as a whole will fail.
 The results are binary, usually either a UP or Down.

-With some essential monitoring, this was easy to detect, and failures were predictable.
+This was easy to detect with some essential monitoring, and failures were predictable.
 There was no such thing as a partial failure.
 In a monolith application, all application functions are within the same process.
 A significant benefit of these monoliths is that you don’t have partial failures.

 However, in a cloud-native world, where we have broken the old monolith into a microservices-based application, a client request can go through multiple hops of microservices, and we can have several problems to deal with.

 There is a lack of connectivity between the different domains.
-Many monitoring tools and knowledge will be tied to each domain, and alerts are often tied to thresholds or rate-of-change violations that have nothing to do with user satisfaction.
-User satisfaction is a critical metric to care about.
+Many monitoring tools and knowledge will be tied to each domain, and alerts are often tied to thresholds or rate-of-change violations that have nothing to do with user satisfaction, which is a critical metric to care about.

 **System reliability: Today, you have no way to predict**